Jayasreesthc/SmartBookStore/README.md

 📚 SmartBookStore System

-A full-stack Book Store Management System built using Spring Boot, Thymeleaf, and MySQL.
+A Smart Book Store Management System built using Spring Boot, Thymeleaf, and MySQL.
 This project provides a platform to browse, purchase, and manage books online with both user and admin features.

 🚀 Features